You have two options:

 You just simply need to start.

 Which, I understand, isn’t easy.
 There is a lot of psychology behind starting a new habit, but if you don’t make the choice now, you will be one of those 40-year-old parents who sit on the sidelines of the playground watching your children play because you are far too out of shape to play with them.

-I’d estimate about 99% of fitness blogs out there focus on one of two things: Getting in shape so you can have “the bikini body”/”the six pack”, or “I’m fat and I’m proud and fuck you” feminism type of idea.
-Neither one usually focuses on your actual health.
+I’d estimate about 99% of fitness blogs out there focus on one thing: Getting in shape so you can have “the bikini body”/”the six-pack” type of idea.
+It doesn’t focus on your actual health.
 Do you have a good resting heart rate?
 Could you run to save your life if you had to?
 Can you pick your children up without risking throwing out your back?